 The problem is permanent.
-It vanishes if one supposes man's intelligence, reasonableness, and willingness not to be potentialities in process of development but already in possession of the insights that make learning superfluous, of the reasonableness that makes judgments correct, of the willingness that makes persuasion unnecessary.
-Again, it vanishes if one supposes the elimination of the tension and opposition between the detached, disinterested, unrestricted desire to know and, on the other hand, attached, interested, and narrow sensitivity and intersubjectivity.
-But, in fact, both development and tegnion pertain to the very nature of man, and as long as they exist, the problem remains in full force.
+It vanishes if one supposes man's incelligence, reasonableness, and willingness not to be potentialities in process of development but already in possession of the insights that make ker learning superfluous, of the reasonableness that makes judgments correct, of the willingness that makes persuasion unnecessary.
+Again, it vanishes if one supposes the elimination of the tension and oppositions between the detached, disinterested, unrestricted desire to know and, on the other hand, attached, interested, and narrow sensitivity and intersubjectivity.
+But, in fact, both development and tension are pertain to the very nature of man, and as long as they exist, the problem remains in full force.

 The problem is independent of the underlying manifolds.
-No doubt, if the underlying manifolds were different, the higher cognitional and volitional integration would differ in its content.
+No doubt, if the underlying manifolds were different, the higher cognitional and volitional integration would differ intercontent.
+But as long as its structure.

+in its content.
 But such a change of content would leave the dynamic structure of the higher integration unmodified; and it is in the structure that the problem resides.
-It follows that neither physics nor chemistry nor biology nor sensitive psychology can bring forth devices that go to the root of the trouble.
+It follows that neither physics nor chemistry nor biology nor sensitive psychology can bring forth devices that go to the root of the troublex.

 The problem is not primarily social.
 It results in the social surd.
 It receives from the social surd its continuity, its aggravation, its cumulative character.
 But its root is elsewhere.
-Hence it is that a revolution can sweep away old evils and initiate a fresh effort; but the fresh effort will occur through the same dynamic structure as the old effort and lead to essentially the same results.
+Hence it is that a revolution can mann sweep away old evils and initiate a fresh effort; but the fresh effort will occurs through the same dynamic structure as the old effort and lead to essentially the same results.